Adhesive capsulitis of the shoulder: Secondary

 Adhesive capsulitis is called secondary when it develops after an injury or surgery to the shoulder.

 Pathophysiology

 The underlying pathophysiology is incompletely understood, but is generally accepted to have both inflammatory and fibrotic components.
 The hardening of the shoulder joint capsule is central to the disease process.
 This is the result of scar tissue (adhesions) around the joint capsule.
 There also may be a reduction in synovial fluid, which normally helps the shoulder joint, a ball and socket joint, move by lubricating the gap between the humerus and the socket in the shoulder blade.
 In the painful stage (stage I), there is evidence of inflammatory cytokines in the joint fluid.
-Later stages are characterized by dense collagenous tissue in the joint capsule.

-Under the microscope, the appearance of the affected shoulder joint capsule tissue is similar to the appearance of the tissue that restricts finger movement in Dupuytren's contracture.
+The main limiting factor in external rotation is due to the thickening of the coracohumeral ligament, which forms the roof of the rotator cuff and is a primary symptom of adhesive capsulitis.
+In addition, the coracohumeral ligament contributes to the limitation of internal rotation considering its connection to the supraspinatus and subscapular tendons.
+As the phases of adhesive capsulitis progress, the glenohumeral (GH) capsule begins to thicken and as a result the contraction of the capsule itself becomes the main reason as to why range of motion will be restricted in all planes of motion.